 5. Test Bricks on Main Street

-There is a brick wall in Main Street that has bricks on it the do not match in size or shape.
+There is a brick wall on Main Street that has bricks on it that do not match in size or shape.
 These are actually the bricks Walt used to figure out what size and shape he wanted the bricks to be in the park.
 This wall is located behind a water fountain next to the lockers.